-Activities Counselor – actively support, encourage, and engage all campers socially, emotionally, and physically (help with conflict resolution, self-confidence, strong communication; be a positive role model/mentor/great listener; show patience, enthusiasm, creativity, flexibility, generosity, etc.); lead/support various camp activities throughout the day, including sports, performing/creative arts, adventure/outdoor activities, group-bonding activities, and more.
+All staff members are expected to actively support, encourage, and engage all campers socially, emotionally, and physically (help with conflict resolution, self-confidence, strong communication; be a positive role model/mentor/great listener; show patience, enthusiasm, creativity, flexibility, generosity).

-Nanny – create a stimulating, nurturing, and safe environment for the young children of Camp Directors and other staff members during the day; supervise the children’s activities at all times; plan and provide age-appropriate activities while also allowing children to engage in camp-wide activities; and work closely with Camp Directors and parents.
+Nanny: The Camp Nanny creates a stimulating, nurturing, and safe environment for the young children of Camp Directors and other staff members during the day.
+They support these young children’s activities for most of the day and plan and provide age-appropriate activities while allowing the children to engage in camp-wide activities.
+They work closely with the Camp Directors and parent staff members.
+Apply HERE!

 Security Guard: The Security Guard is tasked with monitoring the camp’s main entrance to keep track of any vehicles arriving and departing.
 They are in direct communication with the Camp Leadership Staff, keeping track of who is on camp at all times and if anything of concern occurs.
 Security will make sure that only permitted campers and staff are on the camp property overnight while navigating the shared road that runs through the camp.
 There may be times during the shift where security is patrolling the property to maintain the security of camp.
 The main objective is to make sure the entire camp (campers, counselors, staff, etc.) are kept safe and protected.
 The on-duty hours will be from 10:30 pm – 6:30 am.
 Apply HERE!